NickNaso/addon-event-emitter/README.md

-# addon-event-emitter
+# Event Emitter on Node.js Native Addons using N-API

-How to create a Node.js addon with event emitter interface
+How to create and use **[Event Emitter](https://nodejs.org/dist/latest/docs/api/events.html)** on Node.js Native Addons

 // WIP